carrot/roots-cms/README.md

 A tool for easier dynamic content management in [roots](http://roots.cx/) projects.

-> **Note:** This project is in early development and the only feature currently available is reordering your dynamic content.
-Tests and content editing features planned for future releases.
+> **Note:** This project is in early, active development and is not ready for use.
+Expect any and all API specs to change at any notice, there's still a lot of experimentation going on around here.
+If you'd like to contribute or view the project so far, the most stable branch is `develop`.

 ### Installation